deckhouse/deckhouse/docs/documentation/pages/module-development/DEPENDENCIES.md

 This dependency defines the minimum or maximum DKP version with which the module is compatible.

-Here's how you can set the module dependency in the `module.yaml` file: during installation, the module will require DKP version 1.61 or higher:
+An example of setting up a dependency for Kubernetes 1.27 and higher in the `module.yaml` file:

 ```yaml
 name: test